MelbourneDeveloper/COVID-19-DB/README.md

 # COVID-19-DB - NOT FOR REPORTING PURPOSES

+[Follow Me](https://twitter.com/CFDevelop) on Twitter for updates to this database and code.

 This database is in alpha.
 It contains errors.
 It should not be used for reporting.
 Do not publish data from this database.

 **The database structure and code will change.
 Please do not rely on anything remaining the same**